-- Mushroom chitosan is the chitin-glucan complex found in the cell wall of most fungi and yeasts. - The information on the safety and efficacy of mushroom chitosan as a food preservative in various foods is consistent with its typical function of exhibiting antimicrobial properties against various microbes.
+- Mushroom chitosan is the chitin-glucan complex found in the cell wall of most fungi and yeasts. - The composition of mushroom chitosan is similar across fungal sources. - The information on the safety and efficacy of mushroom chitosan as a food preservative in various foods is consistent with its typical function of exhibiting antimicrobial properties against various microbes.
 Therefore, it functions as a food additive (preservative) for the purposes of the Code. - Mushroom chitosan may be used as an alternative to existing permitted preservatives and to reduce spoilage from microbes.

 - There are no relevant identity and purity specifications in the Code.
-Therefore, FSANZ proposes to include a specification for mushroom chitosan, i.e. chitosan and (1,3)-β-D-glucans extracted and purified from A. bisporus. - The submitted data and information from other sources are suitable for assessing the antimicrobial efficacy of mushroom chitosan extracted from A. bisporus. - Efficacy data demonstrate that mushroom chitosan extracted from A. bisporus has broadspectrum antibacterial and antifungal preservative effects in various representative food matrices against microbes commonly associated with spoilage in these food matrices. - The challenge data using defined mixtures of yeasts, moulds, and bacteria highlighted differences between food and beverage types.
+Therefore, FSANZ proposes to include a specification for mushroom chitosan, i.e. chitosan and (1,3)-β-Dglucans extracted and purified from mushrooms. - The submitted data and information from other sources are suitable for assessing the antimicrobial efficacy of mushroom chitosan extracted from A. bisporus. - Efficacy data demonstrate that mushroom chitosan extracted from A. bisporus has broad-spectrum antibacterial and antifungal preservative effects in various representative food matrices against microbes commonly associated with spoilage in these food matrices. - The challenge data using defined mixtures of yeasts, moulds, and bacteria highlighted differences in minimum inhibitory concentration and/or effective concentration between food and beverage types.

-3 Safety assessment
+3. Safety assessment

-3.1 Production organism history of use
+3.1.
+Production organism history of use